apache/incubator-pegasus/README.md

 to the Github Container Registry: `ghcr.io/pegasus-kv/thirdparties-src`, which is now only accessible from Github Actions runners, not public to everyone.
 See also: https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-docker-for-use-with-github-packages

+## thirdparties-bin

+This is a Docker image for Pegasus unit-testing.
+It prebuilts the thirdparty libraries, so jobs based on this image can skip building third-parties.

+- `ghcr.io/pegasus-kv/thirdparties-bin:centos7`
+- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu1604`
+- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu1804`
+- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu2004`

+Only available by Github Actions runners.